Skip to main content

 Body Composition Adults with severe GHD Recombinant hGH Significant reduction in tissue fat percentage.
 Reduces the source of inflammatory cytokines and improves the overall metabolic environment.

 This body of evidence, while largely preclinical, paints a compelling picture.
-The interaction between GHRPs and the in a metabolically compromised state is multifaceted.
+The interaction between GHRPs and the cardiovascular system in a metabolically compromised state is multifaceted.
 Beyond the systemic benefits of improved body composition and insulin sensitivity driven by pulsatile GH, there exists a direct, protective effect mediated by the GHS-R1a receptor within the heart itself.

 These peptides appear to counteract some of the most damaging cellular processes inherent to metabolic disease ∞ apoptosis, oxidative stress, and neurohormonal overactivation.
 This suggests that for a carefully selected and monitored individual, GHRP therapy could be a strategy not just for systemic rejuvenation, but for active cardiovascular protection.